 We use lectures, workshops and group tutorials to deliver most of the modules on the programme.
 You will also be expected to undertake a significant amount of independent study.
 You will be assigned a personal tutor who will provide support and guidance for your studies.

 Assessment methods will depend on the modules you have selected to study.
-The primary methods of assessment for this course are coursework, assessed essays, written examinations and individual and group presentations.
+Your performance will be assessed through a combination of coursework and written/practical examinations.
+Forms of assessment may typically include coursework essays, written examinations, and individual or group presentations.

 The majority of learning for this degree takes place at the King’s College London Strand Campus.
 Please note that locations are determined by where each module is taught and may vary depending on the optional modules you select.